 Coronavirus and Insurance

 As of late, all risk management professionals have been engaging in challenging conversations with their clients.
-The unfortunate truth is that the insurance industry never anticipated a major outbreak like the Coronavirus, and therefore, has not drafted any policy to provide specific coverage for this scenario.
+The unfortunate truth is that the insurance industry never anticipated a major outbreak like the Coronavirus, and therefore, has not drafted any commercial insurance policy to provide specific coverage for this scenario.
 We are in uncharted territory.
 At the moment, it is unlikely there will be any major relief provided by insurance policies without strong governmental intervention.

 At its very basic level, the risk is uninsurable